-As a beginner to the world of trading, it is handy to understand some key phrases especially, what is a Bull Market, What is a Bear Market and what is the difference.
+As a beginner to the world of trading, it is handy to understand some key phrases, especially, what is a Bull Market vs. what is a Bear Market.

 What is a Bull Market?

-A bull market is a market that has it a primary trend as going upward.
+A bull market is a market that has its primary trend as going upward.
 This means, in general, the key Indexes are rising.